-I’m Jenifer Bass, a U.S. Navy veteran, who served for 10 years, one-third in the Asia-Pacific region.
+I’m Jenifer B, a U.S. Navy veteran, who served for 10 years, one-third in the Asia-Pacific region.
 It was due to my travel between ports in countries like Japan and Thailand that I first encountered amerasian children, and descendants, of U.S. service members and civilian contractors previously stationed overseas.
 Filipino Amerasians are abandoned and neglected biracial children of Filipino mothers and American fathers (mostly members of the US armed forces).

 Today, all John wants is to be united with his daughter and grandchildren.
 He, like so many other veterans are living with a “hole in their hearts” as they search for ways to unite with their children.
 There is hope.
-The Uniting Families Act of 2017 creates a specialized visa allowing military veterans and eligible civilian contractors to sponsor their children and grandchildren for U.S. citizenship.
-Blood relationship must be proven by DNA test and the total number of visas granted will be capped at 5,000 each year.
+The Uniting Families Act of 2018, HR 1520, creates a specialized visa allowing military veterans and eligible civilian contractors to sponsor their children and grandchildren for U.S. citizenship.
+Currently, blood relationship must be proven by DNA test and the total number of visas granted will be capped at 5,000 each year.